nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-infosec-for-small-and-medium-sized-businesses.md

 ### How?
 - Possibly the most competitive vertical within security software, Log Management/SIEM solutions are aplenty.
 - A wide array of open-source solutions are available, but usually require strong technicality and time to set up and operationalize.
-Common free-to-use solutions include the AlienVault SIEM, SecurityOnion and Wazuh.
+Common free-to-use solutions include the [AlienVault SIEM](https://cybersecurity.att.com/products/ossim), [SecurityOnion](https://securityonion.net/) and [Wazuh](https://wazuh.com/).
 - You also have enterprise-scale fully-fledged solutions, aided by extensive machine learning, threat intelligence and automation provided by companies such as IBM, Exabeam and McAfee among many others.
 - Cloud Service Providers provide their own console interfaces for log analysis and security alerts, however, their scope might be limited to their own leased infrastructure alone.
-See, AWS CloudTrail.
+See [AWS CloudTrail](https://aws.amazon.com/cloudtrail/).
-- One of the most comprehensive articles I have come across in explaining what an SIEM is, is available here.
+- One of the most comprehensive articles I have come across in explaining what an SIEM is, is available [here](https://www.exabeam.com/siem-guide/what-is-siem/).

 ## Modelling and Risk Assessment
 ### What?